Intelligence Patterns: Reusable Elements of Agentic Design¶

+This book originated from study notes compiled to organize and refine understanding of the agentic AI domain.
 These design patterns have been collected from a growing corpus of literature on agentic systems, including engineering blogs from leading AI companies like Anthropic, Manus, and LangChain, insights from active developer bloggers, and an increasing number of academic publications and books.
 In addition, many patterns in this book were extracted directly from implementations of deep agents like IBM's CUGA (Configurable Generalist Agent) and LangChain's Deep Agents.
-AI code-writing tools enabled analysis of these large codebases, identifying reusable patterns, design components, and principles that we've codified into transferable knowledge for building new agentic applications.

 This book is a living resource that will be constantly updated as new design patterns and best practices emerge in the field of agentic AI development.
 As the community continues to build and refine agentic systems, new patterns will be identified, existing patterns will be refined, and our understanding of what works best will evolve.
 We encourage readers to revisit this resource regularly to stay current with the latest developments in software agent development.
 Whether you're returning after a few months or checking in periodically, you'll find that the content continues to grow and improve, reflecting the ongoing maturation of the agentic AI ecosystem.